 The final phase of remote site implementation will involve institutions using the LiY! toolkit without direct input from the LiY! team.
 Institutions interested in gaining early access to the LiY! toolkit to plan their faculty workshops applied for workshop funding in exchange for participating in the LiY! program evaluation and usability studies.
-UW ADVANCE has now offered seed funding to three institutions to plan and hold a leadership workshop on their campuses during 2016 or 2017 using the LiY! website.
+Three institutions were offered seed funding to plan and hold a leadership workshop on their campuses using the LiY! website.

 The LiY! project is being iteratively evaluated by the University of Washington's Center for Evaluation & Research for STEM Equity (CERSE), utilizing both implementation fidelity and outcomes evaluation approaches.
 Implementation fidelity evaluation is critical for understanding whether programs achieve their desired outcomes and how training materials should be modified.
 Thus, key areas for this evaluation include workshop compliance with program content, workshop structure, relevant experience of workshop facilitators and speakers, and reasons for any adaptations from the LiY! toolkit materials.
 CERSE is also undertaking an outcomes evaluation to measure the impact of LiY! on workshop participants.

 We would love to hear from you.
 Please reach out to us by your preferred method.